-For arrivals from other destinations, travellers will typically connect through a major United States east coast city such as Miami, New York, or Charlotte.
+For arrivals from other destinations, travelers will typically connect through a major United States east coast city such as Miami, New York, or Charlotte.

 Direct flights are offered from 11 North American cities, including Washington DC, New York, Miami, and Toronto.

 Flights to neighboring Caribbean countries have historically been expensive due to limited demand, yet prices have fallen in recent years and additional routes have been added.
 Frequent flights are now offered to the Bahamas, Haiti and the Dominican Republic.